A CHECKLIST OF BLOGGING TOPICS FOR BEGINNERS ENABLED ME TO START MY BLOG

 - Profitable Pinning: 4 – day Pinterest Roadmap for the Blogger by Eden Fried

-- I got truckloads of valuable info to use from this group.
+I got truckloads of valuable info from Carly’s videos and

 The journey to starting my blog was an uphill climb.
 Let’s recap.
 The obstacles were: